 If you live with others and you are the first in the household to have symptoms, then you must stay at home for 7 days, but all other household members who remain well must stay at home and not leave the house for 14 days.
 The 14-day period starts from the day when the first person in the house became ill.

 For anyone else in the household who starts displaying symptoms, they need to stay at home for 7 days from when the symptoms appeared, regardless of what day they are on in the original 14-day isolation period.

 For further details on symptoms and self-isolation please visit: https://www.gov.uk/government/publications/covid-19-stay-at-home-guidance/stay-at-home-guidance-for-households-with-possible-coronavirus-covid-19-infection

-If you or anyone in your household are self-isolating, are showing any symptoms, or have travelled lately please notify us and the on-site staff.
+If you or anyone in your household are self-isolating, or are showing any symptoms, please notify us and the on-site staff.
 We will treat this information with discretion and require it to make suitable arrangements - should that be arranging increased cleaning services outside your property or making alternative arrangements to protect contractors and staff.

 The latest information from the NHS and the Government can be found on the following pages:

-The pandemic is taking up most of the media conversation, and we understand this can be a primary cause of stress.
+The pandemic continues to consume a significant portion of the media conversation, and we understand this can be a primary cause of stress.
 In times like these, it is important to take care of your mental health as well as physical wellbeing.
-If you would like to find out more on how to manage stress during these unprecedented times, please refer to the guidance provided by CDC.
+If you would like to find out more on how to manage stress during these unprecedented times, please refer to the guidance provided by the NHS.